surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

   - 64-bit AU or VST-compatible host application

 To install, run the packaged installer.
-You will be given the option of automatically installing the AU `Surge.component` and the VST3 `Surge.vst3` to their correct locations.
+You will be given the option of automatically installing the AU `Surge XT.component` and the VST3 `Surge XT.vst3` to their correct locations.
 The factory presets and wavetables will also be automatically installed.

 Running the packaged installer will install Surge for all of the users of your